“Night Fishing at Antibes”. Pablo Picasso (1939).

 Rather, Job should be viewed as a personification of the sufferings of mankind, that is, he is an abstraction — an archetype.
-Isaiah has made a masterful portrait of this archetype, which he calls the Servant (ch.52-53).
-This is also how theologians interpret Isaiah’s suffering man, namely as a prefiguration and harbinger of Christ, and not as an actual person.
+Isaiah has made a masterful portrait of this archetype, which he calls the Servant (chs.
+52-53).
+This is also how theologians interpret Isaiah’s suffering man; as a prefiguration and harbinger of Christ, and not as an actual person.
 It is all the more surprising that Jung subjects the Self to such a naive personification, since he is himself the author of the archetypal approach.
 Allegedly, God suffers from a psychological problem with apparent neurotic features, while Job functions as the psychoanalyst in this drama.
 Thus, Job finds himself in a transference-countertransference relationship with God, resulting in an elevated conscious level in the patient.
 The therapeutic situation is used as prototype for the divine drama.
 Eventually, the patient “lands in reality”.
 God, by putting himself in suffering mankind’s place, comes to realize how ruthless he has been.
-Accordingly, he has consciously integrated the empathic function and, since his impasse is now resolved, he can continue on his way as a socially adapted and well-functioning deity.
+Accordingly, he has consciously integrated the empathic function.
+Since his impasse is now resolved, he can continue on his way as a socially adapted and well-functioning deity.

 It is no wonder that Jung saw humanity as essential in the divine drama, since man may serve as divine therapist leading God toward conscious realization.
-But one cannot employ principles and structures of human psychology and analyze God in terms of these.
+But one cannot employ principles and structures of human psychology, and analyze God in terms of these.
 That is putting the cart before the horse.
 Jung’s interpretation of Job is predicated on his predilection for conscious integration.
 His therapeutic exegesis depends on the idea that God is equatable with the unconscious as a whole.
 After all, we cannot know the metaphysical nature of the unconscious, which at the deepest level could be world-permeating.
 In Jung’s view, the integration of the unconscious leads to untold blessings.

-The underlying theme of Job is, obviously, the archetypal “Man of Sorrows” (‘vir dolorum’).
+The underlying theme of Job is, obviously, the archetypal “Man of Sorrows” (vir dolorum).
 Thus, it corresponds broadly to the archetypal narrative of Christ.
 Job is a perfectly righteous and pious man.
 Like Jesus, he is untainted by sin, which implies that he has manifested God’s spirit on earth, by following his guidance to the utmost.
 His life’s accomplishment, in itself, represents an incarnation of the spirit of God.
 Thus, Job is a son of God, of sorts.
 It is Job’s competence in incarnating God’s will that leads to his downfall.
 His work at integrating the divine, which includes building an earthly paradise in Edom, has led to the accumulation of sin in the Godhead.
 When the divinity becomes more and more tied down to earthly reality by godly men such as Job, it is tantamount to a depletion of divine autonomy and vitality.
-When divine reality becomes manifest on earth, in terms of various boons, it means the death of the god.
+When divine reality becomes manifest on earth, in terms of various boons, it means the demise of the Divine Being.
 At the very best, he will be diminished and nearly forgotten.

 In terms of pagan theology, the “envy of the gods” is invoked when man aspires toward a godly stature.
-It is man’s hubris (that is, his proclivity to become like a god) that leads to calamitous consequences.
+It is man’s hubris, that is, his proclivity to become like a god, that leads to calamitous consequences.
 Therefore, it is necessary to give offerings.
 In Job’s case, the sacrifice is forced upon him.
 He loses his cattle, servants, children, his enormous wealth, and finally his health.
 The story of Christ is similar; a virtuous and exalted servant of God sacrifices all his merit to God, even unto death.
 In terms of pagan notions of sin transference, the deity who risks being stifled by the strong gravity of consciousness, unburdens his load of divine sin on man.
 As a result, the divine wings may grow out again, granting him the powers of free flight in the beyond.
 The worshipper who, by his own example, manifests the divine on earth, is also responsible for transferring his own merit to the god.
 It guarantees that the divinity may remain a powerful numen, animated and self-willed.
 The divine libido must always keep circulating in both directions.
 Jung’s idea, that the incarnation of Christ served as an atonement for the sufferings of Job, doesn’t hold water.
 After all, what takes place in Christ’s life is essentially the same thing.
 If Jung regards Job’s sufferings as a crime against Job, why would repeating the crime against a new Son of Man serve to indemnify the former crime?
 In fact, the Book of Job is an overture to the Passion of Christ.